Certificate in Community Interpreting– CLICK HERE TO APPLY!

 Possible funding available

 The Certificate in Community Interpreting has been approved by the Workforce Innovation & Opportunity Act (WIOA) for training unemployed individuals to help them re-enter the workforce.
 Please contact any of the One-Stop Centers to be screened first.
-Applications need to be submitted as soon as possible, as the process takes some time.
+Applications need to be submitted as soon as possible, as the process takes a month.
 Click here for more information.
-CITS will offer matching funds of $250 for three applicants who have been approved for WIOA funding.
+CITS will offer matching funds of $250 for three applicants who qualify for funding.
 Please contact us at firstname.lastname@example.org for more information on this scholarship opportunity.

 University of Hawai‘i at Manoa offers an undergraduate degree in Interpretation and/or Translation through Interdisciplinary Studies.
 CITS faculty and advisors from Interdisciplinary Studies are available to help students design their own Interpretation and/or Translation major and advise students on appropriate courses.
 For more information, please contact CITS (email@example.com) or Interdisciplinary Studies.

-CITS offers an abundance of courses to students of any major.
-For a list of courses offered this semester, please see our Courses page.
+Any UH student of any major can take our classes without being screened; however, you may want advice on which course(s) is right for you.
+For a list of courses offered this semester, please see our Home or Courses page.
 Please keep in mind that some courses, such as TI 408, might have a prerequisite.
 Visit our Courses page to learn more.

-If you are not currently a UH student, you still can register for CITS courses for credit through Outreach College Credit Programs.
+If you are not currently a UH student, you still can register for CITS courses for credit or NON-credit through Outreach College.
 To find out more information about registering for credit through Outreach, call their office at (808) 956-8400 or visit their website at www.outreach.hawaii.edu.
-Visit our Courses page to find out more about CITS courses.
+To register for non-credit, please APPLY here.
+You can visit our Courses page to find out more about CITS courses.